TongKai/TKLoadingSwitch/README.md

-# TKLoadingSwitch
+## TKLoadingSwitch
-A custom UISwitch with UIActivityIndicatorView
+A custom UISwitch with UIActivityIndicatorView.
+Not support change width and height!

+## Requirements
+* Xcode 9.0
+* Swift 4.0

+## Installation
+Just download and drop TKLoadingSwitch.swift in your project.

+## Example